google/truth/faq.md

 assertThat(categoryFilter).isFalse();
 ```

-A tell-tale sign that you might be violating this anti-pattern is if you are
+A tell-tale sign that you might be violating this anti-pattern is if you're
 importing a built-in Truth subject (e.g., `import
 com.google.common.truth.BooleanSubject`).
 Instead of passing a Truth subject
-around, you should be passing your *value-under-test*.
+around, you should be passing your *object-under-test*.

 Note that this is just a guideline, not a hard and fast rule.
 If you're
 including a failure message or configuring parameters on a subject (e.g.